How These 5 Hormones Affect Your Weight

 Leptin and ghrelin are two hormones that orchestrate hunger signals to the brain.

 This should be good, right?
 It depends.
-In situations where the body has too much body fat, leptin resistance develops.
-People who have excess weight have too much fat in their bloodstream, and the brain doesn’t receive the signal.
+Leptin’s efficiency relies on a balanced body composition.
+In overweight or obese individuals, the body may develop leptin resistance.
+People with excess weight have too much fat in their bloodstream, and the brain doesn’t receive the signal that it is full.
 Your body thinks it is starving when it has had enough to eat, and you then eat more.
 This causes your body to continue to produce too much leptin, creating a cycle of weight gain.
 This is known to be a primary contributor to obesity.

-Insulin is another hormone that is released from the pancreas when your body ingests food like carbohydrates.
+Insulin is another hormone released from the pancreas when your body ingests food like carbohydrates.
 It works in conjunction with hunger signals by blocking leptins’ communication to the brain.
-Because insulin tells the body how to store fat or use it as energy, having high levels will cause the body to hold on to fat.
-Therefore when insulin is high, it blocks leptin’s signal to the brain.
+Because insulin tells the body how to store or use fat as energy, having high levels will cause the body to hold on to fat.
+Therefore, when insulin is high, it blocks leptin’s signal to the brain.
 Your brain does not think it is satisfied, causing you to eat more.
 This is another main cause of weight management issues.

 Insulin also plays a role in blood sugar regulation.
 As stated above, insulin signals the brain to store or use energy.
 When the body has too much sugar, the excess is converted to fat.
-As people gain more excess weight toward the levels of obesity, insulins’ signal can malfunction.
+As people gain more excess weight toward the levels of obesity, insulin signals can malfunction.
 This leads to type 2 diabetes, a lifestyle-related condition.

 Ghrelin is found in the stomach, and it works in conjunction with leptin.
-As we learned before, leptin tells your body when it has had enough, and both respond to how well-fed you are.
+As we learned, leptin tells your body when it has had enough, and both respond to how well-fed you are.
 Ghrelin tells your body you are hungry, and it is released when your stomach is empty.
 When you eat, it decreases to lower levels until your stomach is empty again.
-If you want to lose weight, it is important to keep ghrelin low and leptin high.
+If you want to lose weight, keeping ghrelin low and leptin high is important.

 Keeping hormones in check

-All of this information may seem overwhelming, but there are many things you can do that help regulate all of these hormones simultaneously.
+All of this information may seem overwhelming, but you can do many things to help regulate all of these hormones simultaneously.

 - When you are losing weight, you will be hungrier.
 Try to keep this in mind and not give in.
 Follow your calorie intake.
 Try to drink more water to offset the hunger.

-- Watch carbohydrate intake but don’t go too low.
-Insulin responds to carbohydrate levels, and specifically, high amounts of sugar can cause an issue.
-Cut the carbohydrates but cutting them too low can cause a crash with your metabolism.
+- Watch carbohydrate intake, but don’t go too low.
+Insulin responds to carbohydrate levels; specifically, high amounts of sugar can cause an issue.
+Cut the carbohydrates, but cutting them too low can cause a crash in your metabolism.